Enter password to view case study

 Outcome

-The copilot shipped a month ago as an integrated feature within the Aurora platform and is used by underwriters in their workflow.
+The underwriter copilot (ambient and chat) is currently in pilot phase, being tested across the Aurora platform and used by 3 underwriters in their daily workflow.

 What I learnt